Learn More and ApplyBiochemistry (BA)

 2

-Students with a primary major in Biochemistry are required to complete the Capstone offered by the Chemistry department.
-Students double majoring or pursuing dual degrees with the primary major or primary degree in Biochemistry are required to complete the Capstone offered by the Chemistry department.
+Students with a primary major in Biochemistry are required to complete the Capstone offered by the Department of Chemistry and Biochemistry.
+Students double majoring or pursuing dual degrees with the primary major or primary degree in Biochemistry are required to complete the Capstone offered by the Department of Chemistry and Biochemistry.
 Biochemistry students in the University Honors Program shall take the University Honors Capstone.
 They are not expected to take both the Honors Capstone and the primary major or primary degree Capstone.

 Learning Domains